JulieMckenna/Enigma-Bombe/README.md

   b. deletes that instance of the Enigma machine and repeats those steps with different setttings until the settings are found

 ### Bombe Database:
-- Will hold the correct settings the enigma machine
+- Will hold the correct configurations from the enigma machine that it is trying to emulate
-- The PossibleConfigs table will log all configurations that the Bombe machine iterates through
-- When the correct configuration is found, the correct configuration is inserted into KnownConfigs,and the rest of the configurations for that particular day is that are incorrect will be deleted from the PossibleConfigs table.

 ### Tutorial:
 -Engima https://youtu.be/4P57gY-H6rU